Oops in java

 To Hide the internal implementation and show only the necessary things is called Abstraction.
 For example: Switching on the fan no matter to know the mechanism of fan and its working.
 It is one of the most important pillar of the oops.

-In java we can achieve abstraction by abstract class and interface.
+In Java we can achieve abstraction with abstract classes and interfaces.

 Advantage and Disadvantage Of Abstraction